alexle/alexle.github.com/posts/2017-running.markdown

 <div class="separator"></div>
 </p>

-How was I able to squeeze 30 secounds off my 5k on minimal training?
+How was I able to shave 30 secounds off my 5k on minimal training?
 I've thought about it and my theory is - **I visualized my goal.
 Every detail.
 Every day**.

 I was obsessed with 20:00.
 For 3 months, I imagined how it would feel seeing 19:XX near the finish.
 I imagined what the second half of the race would feel like.
 How much my body would burn in that last 800m.